-If the thought of packing everything you own leaves you feeling overwhelmed, you’re not alone.
+After providing years of professional exit cleaning services, we know the thought of packing can leave tenants feeling overwhelmed.
+We’re here to say, you’re not alone.
 For most people, packing can be an exhausting and tedious process.
-However, with the proper planning, it can become an enjoyable part of moving.
+However, with proper planning, it can become an enjoyable part of moving.

-Each room presents its own challenges, so documenting what you have will help determine not only what you should pack, but also what you can get rid of.
+Each room presents its own challenges, so documenting what you have will help determine what you should pack and also what you can get rid of.
 Lastly, getting all your packing supplies together will help you work through each room more efficiently.

 Creating something as simple as an inventory list is a great way to document all of your belongings.
 When you move into your new household, give your inventory list a quick scan to determine if anything has been lost, stolen or damaged.
 If you do find something wrong, you can quickly notify your moving company or file a claim with your insurance.